haandahl/income-experiences/DesignDocuments/ProjectPlan.md

 #### Project:
 <ul>
 <li>Integration with inflation data if possible</li>
+<li>Assess viability of stretch goals and add tasks to plan as applicable.</li>
 <li>Make forum and/or financial stories searchable</li>
 <li>Update time log</li>
 <li>Push work to GitHub</li>